 For this reason, they were not common in the early days of electronic music production.
 It wasn’t until digital synthesis became commonplace that polyphony really started to catch on.

-Below, please take a moment to view some of the best-selling synthesizers currently available for sale on Amazon:
+Below, please take a moment to view some of the best-selling synthesizers currently available for sale online:

 The Rise Of Digital